borkdude/clj-reflector-graal-java11-fix/README.md

 ```

 GraalVM does not support `MethodHandle`s that cannot be analyzed as a compile
-time constant and will complain when used on JDK11:
+time constant.
+It will complain when it analyzes `clojure.lang.Reflector` on
+JDK11:

 ``` java
 Exception in thread "main" com.oracle.svm.core.jdk.UnsupportedFeatureError: Invoke with MethodHandle argument could not be reduced to at most a single call or single field access.
 The method handle must be a compile time constant, e.g., be loaded from a `static final` field.
 Method that contains the method handle invocation: java.lang.invoke.Invokers$Holder.invoke_MT(Object, Object, Object, Object)